Find a Yacht

 Pre-order food, kit or WiFi onboard

 Yacht & Catamaran Charter in Jezera, Croatia

 Looking to sail from Jezera?
-Search to find and book your ideal boat, or read everything you need to know: prevailing winds, where to sail, what to see, where to eat or sleep, how to get here and more!
+Search to find and book your ideal boat, or read everything you need to know: prevailing winds, where to sail, how to get there and more!

 READY TO BOOK!

 All our yachts have REAL-TIME pricing & availability

 You'll fall in love with Jezera, an idyllic ex-fishing village on a quiet island, surrounded by impeccable beaches.
 From here, there's so many memorable places to go: nearby there's the incredible inland waterfalls of Skradin, the unspoilt beauty of the Kornati islands, the tranquility and seclusion of Zut, the ancient fishing villages of Iz, and much much more.
 You could alos sail north to historic Zadar via the most heart-shaped island in the world!

 Aside from there being so much to see and experience, it's the dependable sunshine, reliable winds and newly built sailing infrastructure and marinas which make sailing from Jezera something that everyone should try at least once.
 Perfect!

 Sailing from Jezera